Revision Rhinoplasty in Toronto

 The Consultation Process

-Dr. Alexander is passionate about patient education and awareness.
-For those undergoing rhinoplasty for the second time, this is especially relevant, as the patient may be justifiably cautious after a bad surgical experience.
-Dr. Alexander does his best to provide you with all the facts, risks, details and surgical information so that you may move forward with confidence and peace of mind.
-The doctor can also discuss combining treatments, such as revision rhinoplasty and a chin implant or a facelift, for example, which may result in greater cost effectiveness.
+Dr. Alexander is passionate about his profession, and ensuring his patients are educated.
+When you are planning to undergo rhinoplasty for a second time, a full understanding about what to expect is even more critical, as you may be justifiably cautious after having a negative surgical experience.
+You will be provided with all the facts, risks, details and surgical information so that you can move forward with confidence and peace of mind.
+We are open to a discussion about combined treatments, such as revision rhinoplasty and a chin implant or a facelift if you have interest in these procedures.